20 Natural Face Scrub For Combination Skin

 19. Apple and Oatmeal Scrub

-This scrub provides both mechanical and chemical exfoliation using just two ingredients – apples and oatmeal.
+This scrub provides both mechanical and chemical exfoliation for the face using just two ingredients – apples and oatmeal.
 However, oatmeal in this scrub is not there just to peel off dead skin cells.
 Oatmeal was found to provide a range of skin benefits, including acne-fighting.

 20. Cucumber Mint Sugar Scrub

 Cucumber in this simple facial scrub works as a mild astringent which is great when you’re fighting oil in your T-zone.
 Other ingredients in this simple scrub includes sugar, fresh mint leaves and olive oil scrub all of which provide some skin-caring benefits.

 “If there’s any definition to being perfect, you’re perfect at being yourself” says Zendaya (@Zendaya).Click To Tweet

 Making your own natural face scrub is easy.
 Most recipes include combining an astringent and a conditioning ingredient, especially when making a scrub for combination skin that is dry skin and oily skin at the same time.
-These recipes here may help you beat two birds with one stone while also helping you save money you’d otherwise spend on expensive skincare products.
+These recipes here may help you beat two birds with one stone while also helping you save money you’d otherwise spend on expensive skin exfoliating products.